vinitshahdeo/ParkingLot/README.md

 - `isCarEqual()` : Checks whether two cars are equal or not.

+**Note:** I've made an assumption that the registration number for two cars can never be same.

 ## Test Scripts

 Tests are written using [Mocha](https://mochajs.org/) and can be run using `npm test`